 A variety of workshops and conferences, both local and national, showcase the LONIR activities with the goal of attracting and training investigators to use the new tools and techniques developed by LONIR.
-Examples of LONIR training activities include training workshops, conference symposia and presentations, LONI Presents series, special interest group (SIG) meetings, undergraduate and graduate courses, students and postdoctoral trainees, and visiting scientists.
+Examples of LONIR training activities include training workshops, conference symposia, and presentations, LONI’s Neuroimaging Seminar Series, special interest group (SIG) meetings, undergraduate and graduate courses, students and postdoctoral trainees, and visiting scientists.

 Connection to formal USC Training Programs

-LONIR is linked to a number of NIH Training Programs (T32s) for graduate fellowships.
-As an integrative resource spanning the fields of computer science, mathematics and image analysis, LONIR contributes to interdisciplinary neuroimaging research at USC and beyond.
+LONIR is linked to a number of formal training programs, including NIH Training Programs (T32s) for graduate fellowships and a master’s program based at the INI.
+As an integrative resource spanning the fields of computer science, mathematics, and image analysis, LONIR contributes to interdisciplinary neuroimaging research at USC and beyond.

 Visiting Scholar Series

-The LONIR visiting scholar series is designed to provide long-term training of individuals who are interested in neuroimaging and multi-dimensional modeling.
-During the past year, eight visiting scientists have joined LONI for extended stays.
+The LONIR visiting scholar series provides long-term training of individuals who are interested in neuroimaging and multi-dimensional modeling.
+During the past year, six visiting scientists have joined LONI for extended stays.